jxson/haiku/STATUS.md

 I stopped short of fixing the problem because I ran out of time and because I figure it's one of those things we probably need to talk about.

+*UPDATE:* I have actually added this now, just to see how it feels.
+It's a bit verbose, but very safe (no chance of accidentally overwriting attributes) and very flexible.

 # Going Forward

 I didn't merge this branch into master because it seemed premature.
 The `build` function needs to be added and the tests and documentation updated.
 In addition, the template interface needs to be finalized, although I think that actually is an issue for both branches.